nedgar474/AiDD_Final_Project/campus_resource_hub/README.md

 This creates:
 - Sample users (admin, staff, students)
-- Sample resources (study rooms, labs, equipment)
+- Sample resources (study rooms, labs, equipment) **with associated images**
 - Sample bookings
 - Sample reviews

+**Note**: The seed script creates resources with their ResourceImage records linked, so resources will display with image carousels.
+The image files must exist in `src/static/uploads/` for the images to display properly.

 **Default Admin Credentials** (from seed data):
 - Email: `admin@example.com`